tomato1mule/edf_pybullet_ros_experiment/README.md

 python edf_pick_and_place.py
 ```

 > **Note** Our motion planning pipeline is currently very unstable.
-Therefore, even if EDFs sampled correct pick-and-place poses, the success rate can be low.
-To reproduce our experimental results in the paper, please check the following branch: https://github.com/tomato1mule/edf/tree/iclr2023_rebuttal_ver
+Therefore, even if EDFs sampled correct pick-and-place poses, these poses may get rejected as no motion plans can be found by the planner (or execution timeout reached due to slow simulation).
+As a result, the success rate in this implementation is lower than reported in the paper.
+Still, the success rate should be reasonably high (about 80%).
+If the success rate is lower than this rate, something must have gone wrong.
 >
+>To reproduce the original experimental results in the paper, please check the following branch: https://github.com/tomato1mule/edf/tree/iclr2023_rebuttal_ver